 - Google Chat: 0 unanswered escalation threads

-Implementation: From Zero to Running Radar
+From Zero to Running Radar in One Week

 run.sh#!/bin/bash

-# Signal Radar — main entry point
+# Signal Radar — main entry point.

 set -euo pipefail